GreenBlitz/MotionControl/README.md

 The localizer has been tested thoroughly and was shown to be accurate enough for the _APPC_ to work.
 Non the less it is still recommended to use an angle value from an external sensor such as a gyro.

-As with all of out features, the localizer is in essence just a collection of commands, and the use of those command in the robot code is left as a decision for the user.
+As with all of our features, the localizer is in essence just a collection of commands, and the use of those command in the robot code is left as a decision for the user.
 #### Paths
 The paths supplied to the _APPC_ are simple lists of `Point` objects.
 It is recommended to generate the paths